rhnfzl/reddit-stash/README.md

 ### Resolved Issues
 ✅ The dropbox authentication now works correctly with refresh tokens
 ✅ The script implements early exit strategy while fetching content for better efficiency
-✅ Added Docker Image support to run it on Local/NAS systems
+✅ Added Docker support for local containerization
 ✅ Added processing of the GDPR export data from Reddit

 ### Future Enhancements